-From 2020the provision of Personal, Social Health and Economic (PSHE) Education has been strengthened as a statutory element of the curriculum.
-PSHE has always had high priority at St Vincent de Paul school.
-It is a vital tool that enables young people to develop skills and attributes such as resilience, self esteem, risk management and critical thinking through three core themes of

-Health and Wellbeing, Relationships and Living in the Wider World.
+Personal, Social Health and Economic (PSHE) Education has been strengthened as a statutory element of the curriculum since 2020.
+PSHE has always had high priority at St Vincent de Paul school and even more so in relation to Covid recovery.
+It is a vital tool that enables young people to develop skills and attributes such as resilience, self esteem, risk management and critical thinking through three core themes of Health and Wellbeing, Relationships and Living in the Wider World.
 Relationships Education has also become a statutory element of the primary curriculum at the same time but its implementation was delayed by the Pandemic.
-From Summer 2021 schools are required to begin teaching elements of the Relationships Education curriculum, having consulted with parents.
+From Summer 2021 schools have been required to teach a Relationships and Education curriculum, after consultation with parents.
+Feedback from the consultation is available here: 21 05 26 RSE-Consultation-Feedback--response-April-2021.pdf (stvincent.herts.sch.uk)